 The idea is that meeting up with people once a week to talk about the universe and whatnot sounds great, but maybe we could leave out all the declarations of fact regarding unknown propositions.
 Can we remain conscious, in some way, after death?
 I don’t think so, but we can definitely talk about it.
 What’s it take to be a good person?
 What should we value in life?
 What does success mean?
 How do I achieve happiness?
-I have no idea, and I’d love to hear what you think.
+I’m not sure about any of it, but I have some ideas, and I’d love to hear what you think.
 These questions, and pretty much all of the rest of them, are up for discussion at The Church of Black Coffee.

 Why the Name?

 I like black coffee, seemed like as good a thing to build a church around as any other.

 Are there any fundamental beliefs required to be a member?